sgougi/play21-origami-plugin/README.md

 * Play 2.2.0
 * OrientDB 1.5.1

-Install
+Setup
 ====

-  1)  Install Play framework 2.2 and Java 5, 6 or 7
+  1)  Installing Play framework 2.2 and Java 5, 6 or 7

   2)  Executing the command